 Securities that are not publicly traded and for which no external transaction or other evidence of market value exists, will be valued at cost.

 5.10 Policy Review

-This Policy may be reviewed and revised at any time, by the Council, but must be formally reviewed at least annually.
+This Policy may be reviewed and amended at any time, but it must be formally reviewed by the administrator, at least once in every calendar year.

-APPENDIX A
+APPENDIX A COMPLIANCE REPORT